GraionDilach/Icewind-Dale-II-Voice-Pack-For-EE-2.6/README.md

 Icewind Dale II supports 2 "Critical Hit" responses.
 EE games only support a single response which led to one of these responses getting unused and cut.

 ## Version history
+### 1.0.2

+Fixup because I forgot to properly bump the version number.

 ### 1.0.1

 Fix Female Monk referencing Female Barbarian voice.